Christmas markets are a hallmark of European yuletide and this is no exception in Helsinki, where a number of charming markets can be found.

 With the long dark days of the winter months at their peak, the cosy yet festive atmosphere of the bustling market is a welcome respite to visitors and locals alike.

-On arrival, one is greeted by the sound of traditional Christmas carols and the quiet hum of the crowds strolling between rows of market stalls under strings of golden lights.
+On arrival, one is greeted by the sound of traditional Christmas carols and the quiet hum of the crowds strolling between the market stalls.
 The market is overlooked by the Helsinki Cathedral, an impressive landmark building in the neo-classical style.

 Warm glögi (a type of mulled wine, available with or without alcohol) is a must, and at the food yard, the choices are extensive, such as reindeer and other smoked meats and fish, traditional Finnish pies, and jams and preserves made from local berries.